 Boring and exhausting and fake.

 I didn't have to do anything to show him up.
-He'd done a pretty good job of that himself.
+He'd done a pretty good job himself.

-And this was where publishers threw their money and marketing.
+And this was what publishers threw their money at.

 Certain sorts of publishers.

 I returned my purchased digital copy to Amazon and got my money back, which you are allowed to do with digital products within seven days, as long as you select a reason from their drop-down menu.
 I selected mine: Unsatisfactory Product.
 I was rejecting his book, I realised with a laugh.
 In fact I was rejecting lots of things.
 I was rejecting his attempt at my rejection, I was rejecting all my other rejections.
 I liked my book.
 It was much better than his.
 I just needed to polish it up and send it elsewhere.

 Next: Part 9: Five Lessons That Helped Me Get Published

 Previous: Part 7: The Skanks